As a volunteer, here's what you need to know about setting up your troop banking account:

 Submit Troop Bank Account Authorization and ACH Agreement Form

-Within three business days, both signers on the back account will receive an email from council with the copy of the corporate resolution and letter of authorization.
+Within three business days, both signers on the bank account will receive an email from council with the copy of the corporate resolution and letter of authorization.

 You'll take these with you to the bank.